My CFI Book

 Automation Management

-Effective automation management allows the pilot to assess, detect, and correct errors; thus, it helps prevent accidents.
+Effective automation management enables the pilot to assess, detect, and correct errors, helping prevent accidents.

 Active Automation Management